zentechapps4200/InvoiceMaker-/terms.md

 ### Refunds

 All refund requests are handled by the app store you purchased through.
-We have no ability to issue refunds directly.
-Contact Apple, Google, or Amazon support for refund inquiries.
+We only have the ability to issue refunds directly on Google.
+Contact Apple or Amazon support for other refund inquiries.

 ### Lifetime purchase